rocstack/plex-hub-manager/README.md

 ## Customization

 IGNORE_LIST: Prevent specific hubs from being randomized by adding their names to this list (comma-separated).
 This is ideal for pinning your favorite or in-progress collections.

+LIBRARY_NAMES: The actual names of the libraries you want it to randomise

 ## Notes